Report this app

 Pruning:

-Prune your cherry tree to maintain its shape and remove dead or diseased branches.
+Prune your cherry tree to maintain its shape and remove the dead or diseased branches.
 Pruning should be done after the tree has finished blooming.

 Fertilization: